 - 27% for four years to nine years

 - 61% for 10 years or more.

-Results also indicated that, despite the NICE guideline for M.E. stating that symptoms should be present for four months before diagnosis is made, a significant number of people with M.E. wait much longer, potentially delaying access to specialist care and support.
+Results also indicated that, despite NICE guidance, a significant number of people with M.E. wait a long time to be diagnosed, potentially delaying access to specialist care and support.
 Our survey found that:

 - roughly 28% of adults are receiving a diagnosis after four months.

 - 45% of people are waiting more than a year.

 The prognosis varies, possibly because of sub-types or phenotypes, and different definitions of recovery.
 A Chief Medical Officer’s report published in 2002 concluded that most patients show improvement over time, a substantial number have a fluctuating course of illness with periods of remission and relapse, but that a significant minority become severely ill and permanently disabled.